-- Contact made with any hand techniques to the head. - A legal technique makes contact to any illegal target area. - The technique used was illegal and made contact. - Contact is excessive in nature.
+- Contact made with any hand techniques to the head. - A legal technique makes contact to any illegal target area. - The technique used was illegal and made contact. - Grabbing one's opponent. - Contact is excessive in nature.

 Contact warnings will receive the following penalty: